Another Mother for Peace: Notable members and supporters

+Founded by Barbara Avedon a successful screenwriter and other friends including Lenore Breslauer the group grew to expand its reach nationally.

 Rebirth

 As the United States went to war in the early 21st century, Carol Schneider, daughter of Lorrainne Schneider, and Joshua Avedon, son of Barbara Avedon, revived the organization.
 AMP operates as a not-for-profit, non-partisan, 501(c)(3) organization, offering "peace homework" and distributing educational materials, seeking to engage citizens in pursuing alternatives to armed conflict.
 Sales of posters and other materials with the sunflower logo support the group's efforts.